 Getting Started with Cloudera Data Science Workbench

 This topic provides a suggested method for quickly getting started with data science projects on Cloudera Data Science Workbench.

 Watch the following video for a quick demo of the steps described in this topic:

 To sign up, open the Cloudera Data Science Workbench web application in a browser.
-The application is typically hosted on the master node at http://cdsw.<your_domain>.com.
+The application is typically hosted on the master host at http://cdsw.<your_domain>.com.
 The first time you log in, you will be prompted to create a username and password.
 Note that the first account created will receive site administrator privileges.

 If your site administrator has configured your deployment to require invitations, you will need an invitation link to sign up.